alecandrews33/Checkers/README.md

 # checkers
-A checkers game built in
+A checkers game built in React with imported AI modules